MCStreetguy/Carrier/README.md

 `maxretry` and `interval` are optional and will be set automatically if omitted.
 All other values are required to be set, otherwise Carrier will skip the entry to prevent errors.
 `name` is trivial and only present for logging purposes.
-It can be set to an arbritrary value.
-Additionally you may add comments to the file by starting a line with an `#`.

 #### Examples